rintheo/calculator/README.md

 # calculator
 A simple calculator made using HTML, CSS and JavaScript.
 The design is inspired by CASIO scientific calculators.
+[View Demo](https://rintheo.github.io/calculator/)

 ## Features
 - Basic calculator operations: